sensu/sensu-docs-legacy/source/docs/0.17/checks.md

     "command": "/etc/sensu/plugins/check-chef-client.rb"
     ~~~

+dependencies
+: description
+  : Add a 'dependencies' list to a check definition to specify its dependencies.
+Dependencies can refer to checks on the same client, or a different client using the syntax client/check
+: required
+  : false
+: type
+  : Array
+: example
+  : ~~~ shell
+    "dependencies": ["ldap.example.com/ldap", "ssh-service"]
+    ~~~

 extension
 : description
   : The name of a Sensu check extension to run instead of a command.
 This is an _advanced feature_ and is not commonly used.